 Cancellation or suspension of Permit

 Where the holder of a Permit has been found guilty of an offence against the provisions of the Transport Operations (Road Use Management) Act 1975, or of these Local Laws, the Council may cancel the Permit or suspend the Permit for such time as determined by the Council by resolution.

 Any person who commits any breach of, or who fails to comply with any provisions of this Local Law or the conditions of any permit issued under this Local Law, shall be guilty of an offence, for which on-the-spot penalties apply.

 Regular patrols are carried out by Councils Local Law Enforcement Officers and Local Police.
 On the spot fines can be issued if a permit cannot be produced.

 Camping Site terms and conditions

-- Vehicles are NOT to be driven on the dunes at any time.
+- Vehicles are NOT to be driven on the dunes or seagrass meadows at any time.